DeepakBookdown/stat120_bookdown/_book/Practice_Problems_7.md

 <summary><red>Click for answer</red></summary>
 *Answer:* About 0.66, which is the population proportion.
 </details><br>
 *Question:* The distribution should be centered at the population proportion.
 Verify that the distribution is centered around the population proportion, $p = 0.66$.
-The mean of the sampling distribution of the proportion is `r mean(sample.prop500)`.
+The mean of the sampling distribution of the proportion is 0.66298.
 <details>
 <summary><red>Click for answer</red></summary>
 *Answer:*